The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Introduction

 The central objects of interest are the \textit{Shintani--Faddeev Jacobi cocycle} $(\m,A) \mapsto \sfj{\m,A}{z}{\tau}$ and the closely related \textit{Shintani--Faddeev modular cocycle (with characteristics $\r$)} $A \mapsto \sf{\r}{A}{\tau}$.\footnote{The notation $\sf{\r}{A}{\tau}$ uses the Hebrew letter \textit{shin}.
 See \Cref{sec:typesetting} for typesetting information.} The Shintani--Faddeev Jacobi cocycle is a mapping from the Jacobi group $\Z^2 \semidirect \SL_2(\Z)$ to complex meromorphic functions that serves as a generalized factor of automorphy describing the modular transformation law of the $q$-Pochhammer symbol.
 The function $\sfj{\m,A}{z}{\tau}$ has been identified by Dimofte (in a slightly different form) as a partition function of a certain topological quantum field theory on a squashed lens space \cite{dimofte}.
 It has been called both the \textit{rarefied hyperbolic gamma function} and the \textit{generalized noncompact quantum dilogarithm} by Sarkissian and Spiridonov \cite{sarkissian}; it has also been studied by Garoufalidis and Wheeler \cite{gw} and Wheeler \cite{wheelerthesis}.
 It generalizes the Shintani's \textit{double sine function} \cite{shintani,shintanicertain} (named by Kurokawa \cite{kurokawa}), which was rediscovered by Faddeev \cite{faddeev} and is called the \textit{noncompact quantum dilogarithm} in the physics literature.
 Our name---the Shintaini--Faddeev Jacobi cocycle---was chosen to emphasize the basic algebraic role of the function (as a meromorphic cocycle for the Jacobi group) and its dual history (and importance) in number theory and physics.

 Our main theorem, \Cref{thm:main}, expresses a Stark class invariant as the square of a \textit{real multiplication (RM) value} of the Shintani--Faddeev modular cocycle (or equivalently, an RM value of the Shintani--Faddeev Jacobi cocycle), up to an explicit root of unity.
 The Stark class invariant is the value $\exp(-Z_\A'(0))$ for a Dirichlet series $Z_\A(s)$ that is defined as the difference of two ray class partial zeta functions of a real quadratic field $F$.
 Stark conjectured that the value $\exp(-Z_\A'(0))$ is an algebraic unit in an abelian extension of $F$ \cite{stark3, starkrealquad, stark4}.
 Tate's refinement of Stark's conjectures includes the further prediction that the square root of this invariant is in an abelian extension of $F$ \cite{tate}.
-The square roots we obtain from RM values of $\shin^\r$ are sometimes positive and sometimes negative, and the sign defines a new class invariant, which plays an important role in an application to quantum information theory \cite{afk}.
+The square roots we obtain from RM values of $\shin^\r$ are sometimes positive and sometimes negative, and the sign defines a new class invariant.
+The sign plays a key role in an application to quantum information theory, the construction of symmetric, informationally complete, positive operator-valued measures (SIC-POVMs) \cite{afk}.